cokelaer/sphinx_tutorial/source/contents.rst

 In the `Sphinx Overview`_, :ref:`introduction` and :ref:`quickstart` provides the tools to start your own Sphinx project.
 If you want to see the RST and Sphinx syntax, jump directly to the :ref:`rst_tutorial` section.

+Finally, if you are using Sphinx to document a Python project, have a look at the sections :ref:`docstring_python` and :ref:`doctest`.

 Sphinx Overview
 ################